PercivalZhang/StorageTank/README.md

 ### Side Chain Node
 > A sidechain is a separate blockchain that is attached to
 > its parent blockchain(source chain or main chain) using a two-way peg.

+The two-way peg enables interchangeability of assets at a predetermined rate between the parent blockchain and the sidechain.
+The original blockchain is usually referred to as the ‘main chain’ or 'source chain' and all additional blockchains are referred to as ‘sidechains’.

-> Assets can be moved to the sidechain and then back to the source chain.
+Assets can be moved to the sidechain and then back to the source chain.

 side chain forked from EOS to support data storage and exchange scenario
   - much more cheap resource fee